Updated August 29, 2022

 Seriously, conditions do change that fast!
 For example here in Vermont, it is common to find pre-peak and post-peak conditions simultaneously within the same small region simply due to a change in elevation or a localized storm that blew the leaves off the trees.
 It’s best to keep an open mind and be flexible with your plans so that you can adjust accordingly.

-Here are a few examples of foliage forecaster websites that can help you plan your next trip:
+Thankfully, a number of foliage forecaster websites exist to collect and communicate this type of daily reporting information.
+Here are a couple that can help you plan your next trip:

 1.4 Five Tips on Scouting Photography Locations

 The only downside is that PhotoPills takes a while to learn to navigate and understand all of its features.
-They have extensive instructional information on their website, which is a good starting place before you buy.
-I plan on creating a series of YouTube videos on how to use PhotoPills, so stay tuned for that in the future!
+That is why I created a video series called, PhotoPills Fridays, where I teach you how to use the app in simple, actionable steps.

 Another, less-techie, way that I like to scout locations is to use a DeLorme Atlas & Gazetteer for the state or region I plan to visit.
 They are available for all 50 states and are large, detailed topographic maps that indicate elevation, major roads (including dirt roads and trails), points of interest, landmarks, natural areas, state and national parks, campgrounds, historic sites, and scenic drives.
 It is a wonderful, information-packed resource for finding both well-known and less-obvious landscapes or identifying the natural features of an area.